Policies and Procedures

 Revoking a Grade

-The instructor must send written notification to the AIC and the Office of Academic Affairs with a copy to the instructor’s Department Head and Associate Dean if they discover an incident of academic dishonesty after final grades have been submitted and have been assigned and wishes to retroactively impose an F or XF grade for the course as a sanction.
-This written notice must be received by the AIC within five (5) calendar years.
+In a case where an instructor discovers academic dishonesty after final grades have been assigned and wishes to retroactively assign an F or recommend an XF grade for the course as a sanction, the instructor must submit an Incident Report to the chair of the Academic Integrity Council with a copy also sent to the instructor's department chair or program coordinator and division dean.
+This notice must be received by the AIC within five (5) calendar years.
 However, alleged academic dishonesty may be reported to the AIC regardless of how much time has passed since the alleged act.

 Revoking a Degree